Start Here

 Personally, we are learning practical skills (e.g. farming) by ourselves and in conjunction with our neighbors.
 Individual self-reliance is not the goal.
 Community-based self reliance is much more attractive.

 Professionally, my wife focuses on direct help to people through social work and Health & Wellness coaching.
-For my part, I focus on building triple bottom line businesses, both for-profit and non-profit.
-Thus far I’ve done that via eco and fair trade products, the abolitionist movement, teaching sustainability and advising MBA schools, and building resiliency into local communities.
+For my part, I focus on building for-benefit organizations, both for-profit and non-profit.
+Thus far I’ve done that via eco and fair trade products, the abolitionist movement, teaching sustainability and advising MBA schools, building resilience into local communities, and – most recently – via film.

 Feel free to dive deep via the chapters at right, do a quick search for your favorite topic, or start at the beginning.